R-PointHop: A Green, Accurate, and Unsupervised Point Cloud Registration Method: Proposed R-PointHop Method

 \subsection{Estimating Transformation}

-The ordered pairs of corresponding points $({\bf f}_i,{\bf g}_i)$ are used to estimate the optimal rotation $R^*$ and translation $t^*$ to minimize the error function as given in Eq. (\ref{eq:registration}).
+The ordered pairs of corresponding points $({\bf f}_i,{\bf g}_i)$ are used to estimate the optimal rotation $R^*$ and translation $t^*$ {that} minimizes the error function as given in Eq. (\ref{eq:registration}).
 A closed-form solution to this optimization problem was given in \cite{schonemann1966generalized}.
 It can be solved numerically using the singular value decomposition (SVD) of the data covariance matrix.
 The procedure is summarized below. \begin{enumerate} \item Find the mean point coordinates from the correspondences by